 The Extended Dogue Shop Team

 To keep true to our mission statement, the Dogue Shop works with various people to present science-based quality conferences, seminars, and workshops.
-We try to satisfy professionals and non-professional need for people who wish to continue their education; therefore, the topics you will find in the Dogue' Event section illustrate the diversity of our collaborators' skill set.
+We try to satisfy professionals and non-professional needs for people who wish to continue their education; therefore, the topics you will find in the Dogue' Event section illustrate the diversity of our collaborators' skill set.

 Think Outside the Box is another concept we continuously try to incorporate in our classes.
-Consequently, you will find avant-guard events that not only challenge your knowledge, they will also stimulate your thought process.
+Consequently, you will find Avant-guard events that not only challenge your knowledge, they will also stimulate your thought process.
 An example of our innovative workshops is the social-cognitive learning series.
 The study of social-cognitive learning theory (SCT) in animals is not new science.
 The research on SCT dates back to the 1950s.
 Thirteen years ago, the Dogue Shop innovated and incorporated SCT to its teaching programs, classes, and other animal learning events.

 The following contributors are highly trained in their respected fields, please take a moment to read their profile before you register to an event.
 Should you have questions, you can contact the person directly or e-mail us for more information.